Doctor of Physical Therapy Degree

 Read Bio Close

-Dr. Tourne is an Assistant Professor in Physical Therapy and joined the Department in 2016.
-She is a Board Certified Clinical Specialist in Pediatrics through the American Physical Therapy Association.
-She received her Master of Science Degree in Physical Therapy from the University of Southern California in 1980 and completed her transitional DPT from A.T.
-Still University in 2011.
-She is a member of the American Academy of Cerebral Palsy and Developmental Medicine and has served as committee chair for the Education as well as Multi-Media Committees and as a member of Scientific Program Committee.
-Dr. Tourne serves on the Accreditation Services Committee for the APTA and Residency and Fellowship Education as well as the Specialization Academy of Content Experts as an item writer.
-She has over 30 years experience in pediatric clinical practice.
+Dr. Tourne is an assistant professor in physical therapy and joined the department in 2016.
+She is a board certified clinical specialist in pediatrics through the American Physical Therapy Association (APTA).
+She received her master of science degree in physical therapy from the University of Southern California in 1980 and completed her transitional DPT from A.T.
+Still University School of Health Sciences in 2011.
+She is a member of the American Academy of Cerebral Palsy and Developmental Medicine and has served as committee chair for the education as well as multi-media committees and as a member of scientific program committee.
+Dr. Tourne serves on the accreditation services committee for the APTA and residency and fellowship education as well as the specialization academy of content experts as an item writer.
+She volunteers at St. Andrew’s Clinic in Nogales, AZ monthly for underserved children with physical disabilities.
+She has over 35 years experience in pediatric clinical practice.

 Jodi Young, PT, DPT, OCS, FAAOMPT